opendocsg/slw-judgments-backfill/2011_SGHC_94/report.md

 _Section 3(6) of IFPA_

 37     Section 3(6) of the IFPA requires the court to consider any past, present or future capital or income from any source of the dependant, to the conduct of that dependant in relation to the deceased as well as “any other matter or thing which in the circumstances of the case” that the court finds relevant or material in relation to the dependant or persons interested in the estate of the deceased.
-In _Jeanne Christine Monteiro v Ling Mie Hean & Anor_ [1997] SGHC 296, it was held that the court should consider any _inter vivos_ gift by the testator to the applicant in determining whether to order reasonable provision for maintenance.
+In _Jeanne Christine Monteiro v Ling Mie Hean & Anor_ <span class="citation">[1997] SGHC 296</span>, it was held that the court should consider any _inter vivos_ gift by the testator to the applicant in determining whether to order reasonable provision for maintenance.

 38     In the present case, the mother admitted to receiving $127,900 from [MB] during the period